aslakjs/TDT4102/README.md

 All code © Aslak Strand

-Code should be used only as a guideline for solving the assignments.
+Code should be deemed only as a guideline if needed.